artsy/README/playbooks/incident-handling.md

    - Once the basics are reflected in the postmortem, invite input on the draft from other on-call engineers or subject matter experts.

-5. Add a new row to the [Incident Review Schedule](https://www.notion.so/artsy/852e6a28fcda46ada5596f6190c9e006?v=210da6a9fe314893babbd81220b0523e)🔒 and include: a link to the incident and the postmortem, date of the incident, a brief summary and (optionally) one or more responders as speakers.
+5. Schedule an _Incident Review_ by adding a new row to the [Incident Review Schedule](https://www.notion.so/artsy/Incident-Reviews-725052225efc49e78532b13e166ba3c7)🔒

+    Fill out the required details:

+    - The Opsgenie incident number
+    - A link the postmortem
+    - Set the date of the incident and the date the incident will be reviewed on
+    - A brief summary
+    - One or more responders as speakers

   > The postmortem should remain in 'Draft' state until the review session.

 6. Update relevant [playbooks](https://www.notion.so/Engineering-Playbooks-b655fe54c1ce4b35af342c9ed9a489ae)🔒 with
    any procedures or scripts that were useful in mitigating the incident.